hang-up/buuk/docs/usage-bootstrappers.md

 >> **renderBootstrap**

-Returns the appropriate markdown parser.
+Bük makes use of [markdown-it](https://github.com/markdown-it/markdown-it) as the underlying parser.
+This bootstrap will return the appropriate parser using the right options.

 >> **routes**